johnsonhong997/obsidian-file-cleaner/README.md

 ### Note

+-   Empty Files
-**Empty Files** - Files with a size of 0 bytes.
+    -   Files with a size of 0 bytes.
+-   Unsed Attachments

-**Unsed attachments** - Support jpg, jpeg, png, gif, svg, pdf.
+    -   Support jpg, jpeg, png, gif, svg, pdf.
+-   Settings
+    -   Permanently delete (default)
+    -   Move to system trash
+    -   Move to Obsidian trash (.trash folder)

 ### How to use

-Click the ribbon icon of "File Cleaner".
+-   Click the ribbon icon of "File Cleaner".

 ### Known issue

-Attachments used in [Admonition](https://github.com/valentine195/obsidian-admonition) code blocks are not recognized
+-   Attachments used in [Admonition](https://github.com/valentine195/obsidian-admonition) code blocks are not recognized